 We want them to feel a desire to pray within themselves and long to speak to their Lord without being compelled to do so by their parents.
 However, they must understand that it is an obligation to pray and not a choice.

 Here are ten ways you can encourage your child to pray:

 Children like to imitate their parents.
 Let them see you making wudu’ and taking your prayer mat once you hear the adhan.

-As the parent, you are the primary example to your child of what being a Muslim means.
-If you prioritize the prayer in your day, and do not delay or miss it, your child will grow-up knowing its importance.
+As a parent, you are the primary example for your child of what being a Muslim means.
+If you prioritise prayer in your day and do not delay or miss it, your child will grow up knowing its importance.

 2. Start Young

 It is reported that the Messenger of Allah (pbuh) said:

 “Teach your children to pray before they are seven years old, and smack them (lightly) if they do not pray when they are 10 years old, and separate them in their beds.”[Abu Dawod (459) and Ahmad (6650)]